Education in Niger

 - Support efficient use of resources to improve access and quality by developing management and institutional capacity at all levels of the education system.

 The ministry of national education leads the program with the World Bank as the grant agent.
-The French Development Agency AFD and the Swiss cooperation are the coordinating agencies.
+The European Union and UNICEF are the coordinating agencies.